Yushi-Y/deep-learning-projects/README.md

 # deep-learning-projects
-Deep Learning projects (CNN, RNN, VAE, GAN) including coursework from MSc AI.
+A collection of deep learning projects (CNN, RNN, VAE, GAN) from the MSc AI, as well as some freelance deep learning projects.